awsdocs/amazon-workspaces-administration-guide/doc_source/byol-windows-images.md

 For these settings, add a DWORD key value with the appropriate Office locale ID \(LCID\)\.
 For example, the LCID for English \(US\) is 1033\.
 Because LCIDs are decimal values, you must set the **Base** option for the DWORD value to **Decimal**\.
 For a list of the Office LCIDs, see [Language identifiers and OptionState Id values in Office 2016](https://docs.microsoft.com/deployoffice/office2016/language-identifiers-and-optionstate-id-values-in-office-2016) in the Microsoft documentation\.

 You can apply these registry settings to your WorkSpaces through GPO settings or a logon script\.

+For more information about working with the language settings for Office, see [ Customize language setup and settings for Office](https://docs.microsoft.com/deployoffice/office2016/customize-language-setup-and-settings-for-office-2016) in the Microsoft documentation\.

 **Adding Office to Your Existing BYOL WorkSpaces**
 You can also add a subscription to Office to your existing BYOL WorkSpaces\.
 After you have created a BYOL bundle with Office installed, you can use the WorkSpaces migration feature to migrate your existing BYOL WorkSpaces to the BYOL bundle that is subscribed to Office\.
 For more information, see [Migrate a WorkSpace](migrate-workspaces.md)\.